NebulousLabs/Sia-UI/doc/Developers.md

 node_modules install to here, documentation, and most anything whose file name starts with a '.'

-The app folder contains Sia-UI's functional files.
+The lib folder contains Sia-UI's functional files.

 'index.js' is the entry point which initializes a browser window using 'index.html'.
 This is the only non-plugin html file since Sia-UI is intended to be a one-page desktop app.

-The 'css' folder contains the app's natively designed css.
+The 'css' folder contains the ui's natively designed css.

-The 'js' folder contains the app's js logic.
+The 'js' folder contains the ui's js logic.

 The 'plugins' folder contains all plugin folders, natively designed or third-party.
-Most everything important in the app is a plugin.
+Most everything important in the ui is a plugin.
 This design allows for community involvemenet and customization to the maximum extent.
 Plugins are designed as webpages and are automatically initialized in the UI's startup by looking for a ./plugins/[PLUGIN_NAME]/index.html file.